 “It was easy,” Hughes stressed.
 “The amazing thing is you don’t know how fast you are going on him.
 I grabbed hold of him at the two-pole and it was all over.”

-Oasis Dream was rated superior to Green Desert as a racehorse and the early signs are that he is also going to outstrip his very successful sire at stud.
+OASIS DREAM was rated superior to Green Desert as a racehorse and the signs are that he is also going to outstrip his very successful sire at stud.

-The stakes winners continued to flow from this third crop, fine examples being the fillies Rainfall, conqueror of the colts in the G3 Jersey Stakes, and Sandbar, winner of the G3 Prix Cleopatre prior to taking third place in the G1 Prix de Diane.
-The colts have also done well, with Frozen Power winning the German equivalent to the 2,000 Guineas.
-Its number of stakes winners stands at 13.
+The stakes winners continued to flow from this third crop, fine examples being the fillies Rainfall, conqueror of the colts in the Gr.3 Jersey Stakes, and Sandbar, winner of the Gr.3 Prix Cleopatre prior to taking third place in the Gr.1 Prix de Diane.
+The colts have also done well, with Frozen Power winning the German equivalent to the 2000 Guineas.

-This ability also came to the fore in 2011, when Power – a colt from Oasis Dream’s fifth crop – was rated the year’s joint-third-best juvenile after winning the Gr.1 National Stakes and finishing a rather unlucky second in the Gr.1 Dewhurst Stakes.
-Bronterre, another of Oasis Dream’s sons, was a close fourth in the Dewhurst, while another – Reply – was a good third in the Gr.1 Middle Park Stakes after winning the Weatherbys Insurance £300,000 2-Y-O Stakes.
+This ability also came to the fore in 2011, when Power – a colt from OASIS DREAM's fifth crop – was rated the year’s joint-third-best juvenile after winning the Gr.1 National Stakes and finishing a rather unlucky second in the Gr.1 Dewhurst Stakes.
 Power went on to win the Irish 2000 Guineas as a three-year-old.
 The ill-fated Gr.1 Nunthorpe Stakes winner Jwala also came from this crop.

-To the end of 2014, Oasis Dream’s first eight crops had produced the extraordinary total of 45 Group winners, including 12 winners at the highest level – the latest being Middle Park winner Charming Thought.
-A further 46 members of these crops have also scored at Listed level.
-In 2014 27% of his 3YO runners were blacktype performers He is the leading British-based sire by blacktype winners from 2010 to 2014 and has produced 11% stakes winners to runners (lifetime).
+To the end of 2015, OASIS DREAM's first eight crops had produced a total of 49 Group winners, including 15 winners at the highest level – the latest to achieve Gr.1 status being Middle Park winner Charming Thought and leading sprinters Muhaarar, Goldream and Muarrab.
+A further 51 members of these crops have also scored at Listed level.
+His lifetime stakes winners to runners stands at an impressive 12%